OpenMDAO/OpenMDAO/ROADMAP.md

       for the UI

 ### Notes:
-    - two different proposals for new UI concept are outlines in POE-001 and POE-002
+    - Two different proposals for new UI concept are outlines in POE-001 and POE-002

 ## 3) OVIS application for quickly plotting data from CaseRecorder data bases
 ### Goal: